Nunoc99/SVPI-TP1/README.md

 ’0’, então o código para representar por exemplo o dígito ’5’, na codificação ’L’, será o seguinte: 1 0 0 1 1 1 0.
 Cada grupo de dígitos é delimitado por um código de início (start) e um código de fim (end);
 estes códigos são diferentes entre si.

+In this project. the barcodes translate groups of decimal digits.
+Each digit is represented by a set of 7 black of white bars.
+There are various digit encoding ways, one of them is the ’L’ enconding.
+If a white bar is represented by ’1’ and a black one by ’0’. then the code to represent, for example, the digit ’5’, in the ’L’ encoding, would be: 1 0 0 1 1 1 0.
+Each group of digits is delimited by a start code and a end code; these codes are different from each other.

 + The start delimiter code is given by: 0 0 1 0 1 1 0 1 1 1 0 (eleven bars)
 + The end delimiter code is given by: 0 1 1 1 0 0 0 0 1 0 1 0 0 (twelve bars)